 Depending on your academic qualifications, you may have been awarded scholarships or grants, which is funding that won’t (typically) need to be repaid.
-Any expenses not covered by a scholarship will need to be financed, often through a combination of work-study, personal funds, or student loans.
+Any expenses not covered by a scholarship will need to be financed, often through a combination of work-study, personal funds, and student loans.

 It is fairly common for college students to take out student loans to finance their education.
-There are two main types of student loans — private student loans and federal ones.
+There are two main types of student loans — private student loans and federal student loans.
 We’ll compare and contrast some of the more popular features of both private and federal student loans and explore some features that can help you determine what makes the most sense for your financial situation.

-Federal Student Loans
+Types of Federal Student Loans

 Subsidized vs Unsubsidized Loans